Tested Cut Out Sugar Cookies Recipe

 Did you make this recipe?
 Tag @hanielas on Instagram and hashtag it #hanielas

-TO MAKE SUGAR COOKIES YOU NEED
+TO MAKE CUT OUT SUGAR COOKIES YOU NEED

 - My Favorite Cookie Baking Tools